Bhushan-DN/Bhushan-DN/README.md

 ### Fun Facts

-*   I have 2 cats
+*   I have 2 Cats
-*   I don't like coffee
+*   I don't like Coffee
-*   Demon Slayer is my favorite anime
+*   Demon Slayer is my favorite Anime
 *   Hobbies: Calisthenics, Coding, and Studying